How to hire remote freelancers

 Get a contract in place: To protect both you and the freelancer, always get the terms of your agreement in writing.
 This can help to avoid misunderstandings and ensure that both parties are clear on their responsibilities.
 If you use a freelancer platform like Upwork, they’ll do this for you.

-Communicate regularly: Good communication is key to a successful working relationship with a freelancer.
+Communicate regularly: Good communication is key to a successful working relationship with a freelancer, even if you have to communicate asynchronously.
 Be sure to keep in touch and provide feedback and guidance as needed throughout the project.
 Always give instructions clearly in writing from start to finish in a numbered list.
 Do an example on video and record it.
 Send the written task through your project management system or the chat in the platform you’re using, and store the video in a shared training area.
 This ensures they understand the task and the steps, as well as the deadline and an example of what it should look like.

 Check in: I usually review their work after each day to give feedback.
 You can’t decline their work if you decline the opportunity to give ongoing feedback and direction.